Senator Trent Garner

 Senator Garner is a former Special Forces Green Beret who served two tours in Afghanistan during Operation Enduring Freedom.
 His military decorations include a Bronze Star with V device, Combat Infantry Badge and Special Forces Tab.

-- Chair: LEGISLATIVE JOINT AUDITING-STATE AGENCIES
+- Chair: BOYS STATE, LEGISLATIVE JOINT AUDITING-COUNTIES AND MUNICIPALITIES

 - Vice-Chair: STATE AGENCIES & GOVT'L AFFAIRS-SENATE